Jalynnn/MDL_OBS_PythonScript/README.md

 * Pull timestamp from OBS
     * Solves UTC timezone
-    * Currently prints two timestamps for a keyboard input -->

-* JSON input markers
+* JSON input markers - Amanda

 * Ask for input name for the file for a function

+* If one of the devices is already recording...
+    * keeps looping
+    * Printing an error that failed to start all
+    * timeout error